 How to use Social Media to find these People:

 - LinkedIn (B2B): Here you’ll find your executives, donors, sponsors, board members and association members.
 Join and contribute to groups.
 Post regularly to your personal updates and to the organizations LinkedIn company profile.
 Write an “article” (300-500 words) a couple of times a month to gain exposure.

 - Facebook & Pinterest (B2C): Reach volunteers, advocates and clients

 - Twitter: Excellent for getting exposure, building awareness, driving traffic to your website and search engine optimization.

 - YouTube & Instagram: These media channels are the best way to showcase your organization, what you do, how you help, etc. Great for events and building awareness.

-Telling stories is the most powerful tool any organization has.
-User-Generated content (UGC) is gold.
+First and foremost, telling stories is the most powerful tool any organization has.
+User-Generated Content (UGC) is gold.

 You can easily learn how to structure your nonprofit and reach your targets with my 1:1 Customized training and coaching.

 Start by downloading our free Define Your Target Market Workbook.
 You’ll need to do one for each of your targets.